 Hack No. 1

 Sorry to say, guys!
 These aren’t going to work.
-What’s more, Paypal has stopped accepting Payoneer Mastercards from August 27, 2015.
+What’s more, Paypal has stopped accepting Payoneer Mastercards since August 27, 2015.

 Hack No. 2